 Inclusive Learning for Students with Specific Learning Difficulties/Differences (SPLDs) (online; half day)

 - For colleagues in the Faculty of Medicine, completion of 2 days’ worth of any workshops from the Faculty of Medicine workshop stream (or if relevant, a mixture of those and other workshops from the portfolio listed in route 2 above).

 Students will attend one mandatory module (How Students Learn) as well as - typically - three other modules of their choice.

 Who can take the PG Cert?

 The PG Cert is open to Imperial College staff who have responsibilities for teaching and/or supporting the learning of Imperial College students.
-The cohort is typically made up of teaching fellows, lecturers, educational technologists/developers and library staff.
-NHS staff who teach Imperial students are also eligible to apply.
+The cohort is typically made up of teaching fellows, lecturers, educational technologists/developers, library staff and clinicians with appropriate Imperial teaching responsibilities.

 A PG Cert student would be expected to be involved in one or more of the following educational activities including, but not limited to, teaching small groups, lecturing, supervising research students, designing and supporting digitally-enhanced learning, module organisation and personal tutoring.
 This will enable them to meet the assessment and observation requirements, as well as to fully benefit from and contribute to the programme.

 Those with a light teaching load, undertaking one-off lectures or a small number of tutorials are unlikely to have enough teaching to fulfil the practice aspect of the PG Cert and are therefore unlikely to be accepted onto the course.
 In this case, choosing from our range of stand-alone workshops or investigating the Imperial STAR Framework may be a good alternative pathway.

 If you are interested in the PG Cert, but unsure if your teaching fulfils the requirements, please contact us (email@example.com) for a preliminary discussion.